-We will require additional funding during fiscal 2016, which will likely be in the form of equity financing from the sale of our common shares.
-However, we cannot provide investors with any assurance that we will be able to raise sufficient funding from the sale of common shares for additional phases of exploration.
+We have funded our business to date from sales of our securities.
+We will require additional funding throughout fiscal 2017 to advance our projects, which will likely be in the form of equity financing from the issuance of additional common shares.
+However, we cannot provide investors with any assurance that we will be able to raise sufficient funding from the sale of our common shares.